clintecker/crocoduck/README.md

-# Crococduck #
-## A specialized Resque Job system for mutating documents stored in MongoDB ##

 ### What is Crocoduck? ###

-This is work in progress!
+A specialized Resque Job system for mutating documents stored in MongoDB

 ### Goals ###